natanielporto/fullstack-test/README.md

 1. Navigate to the backend directory: `cd apps/back`
 2. Start the backend and MongoDB using Docker Compose: `docker-compose up -d`
+3. The .env info is on infos.txt on the root of the project

 ### Running the Application